I hate slow anime shows. You’re probably the same.

 But if you can get through the seemingly slow and uncertain first episodes, D. Gray Man is one of the most rewarding Shounen I’ve come across.

-- D. Gray Man has its own identity (like My Hero Academia).
+- D. Gray Man has its own identity (like

 - It doesn’t feel like any Shounen I’ve watched.

 - The main character has an interesting design, and quirks to his abilities (and curses).